 Is there a shower?

 Camano State Park is well equipped with showers, flushing toilets and portable drinking water from the campsite faucets.
 There is a small grocery store/gas station 10 mins away and a delightful cafe at the adjoining Cama Beach Park.

 Yes!
 Included in the children's ticket.
 During class times, parents can bring their children to the camp, where they’ll be engaged in experiential herbal learning of their own!
 Please note that a ticket must be purchased for all children over the age of 2.
 This provides the option of using the children’s camp, or not.

 What is the food situation?

-The Green Gathering has a tradition of holding community potlucks at the beach at dinnertime where we share wild, foraged, and local foods.
-We are excited to announce that in addition there will be catered breakfasts and lunches and some dinners from local chef Chris Nau.
+The Green Gathering has a tradition of holding a community potlucks at the beach on saturday dinnertime where we share wild, foraged, and local foods.
+We are excited to announce that in addition there will be catered breakfasts and lunches and all other dinners from local chef Chris Nau.
 Chef Nau has a farm-to-table restaurant in Port Orchard called Bay Street Bistro, and recently placed first the World Chef Challenge.
-In keeping with the Green Gathering’s commitment to affordability and accessibility, meals will be $15 each for an adult and $5 each for a child or you can purchase, at a discount, a meal ticket to cover all the meals.
+In keeping with the Green Gathering’s commitment to affordability and accessibility, meals will be $15 each, breckfast $10 for an adult and $5 each for a child or you can purchase, at a discount, a meal ticket to cover all the meals.
 Visit our ticket page to purchase.
 If you are not purchasing meals, please plan to bring a cooler of food with you.
 There are very limited dining options, and all require driving out of the conference.